 Adding voice control to devices was a true technological quantum leap, as it immediately expanded the options available to the device user.
-At the first glance, it may seem mere fun, entertainment and an unnecessary fad, although what we see is just the tip of the iceberg.
-The voice control technology rests on a solid foundation of language processing, speech recognition, artificial intelligence and other technologies belonging to a very academic field of computational linguistics.
+At the first glance, it may seem mere fun, entertainment, and an unnecessary fad, although what we see is just the tip of the iceberg.
+Voice control technology rests on a solid foundation of language processing, speech recognition, artificial intelligence, and other technologies belonging to a very academic field of computational linguistics.
 Just imagine the amount of thinking power it took to make a computer understand natural human speech.
 And voice control should by no means be regarded as entertainment only.
-It is, in the first place, convenience, flexibility, usability and security.
+It is, in the first place, convenient, flexible, usable, and secure.

 However, Alexa is by far not alone in the market of voice assistants which can also control your home.
 Let’s look at other options to see their advantages and weak points.

 If you are a faithful adept of Microsoft Windows, you must have heard the voice of Cortana, the lady hiding behind Windows 10 (by the way, have you ever wondered why all voice assistants are female?
-I have, and look what I found — most users, both men and women, find female voices “warmer”, which creates a positive user experience.
+I have, and look what I found — most users, both men, and women find female voices “warmer”, which creates a positive user experience.
 Hence, our virtual assistants are all ladies.
-However, since recently, Siri can speak in a man’s voice, too).
+However, recently, Siri can speak in a man’s voice, too).

-In the home automation sector, Microsoft seems to lag behind, however, it also has something to offer here.
-Since 2017, its Cortana Notebook has the Connected Home option allowing to control smart devices.
-Unfortunately, the list of available device brands is rather short as of now — Microsoft Connected Home supports Wink, Insteon, Nest, SmartThings and Philips Hue only.
+In the home automation sector, Microsoft seems to lag, however, it also has something to offer here.
+Since 2017, its Cortana Notebook had the Connected Home option allowing it to control smart devices.
+Unfortunately, the list of available device brands is rather short as of now — Microsoft Connected Home supports Wink, Insteon, Nest, SmartThings, and Philips Hue only.

 Google Assistant, the voice of Google Home, although sounding like a woman, has no name.
 However, this may be just a minor drawback compared to the possibilities Google Assistant has.
 To begin with, Google Assistant sits on top of the powerful Google search engine which it draws upon when we ask it for information.
 So, when you need to search for something via Google Home, you are searching directly in Google.

-Since recently, Google Home can support multiple Google accounts and recognize their owner’s voices, so the entire family can use the same Google Home device under their individual accounts.
+Recently, Google Home can support multiple Google accounts and recognize their owner’s voices, so the entire family can use the same Google Home device under their accounts.

 There is a minor drawback here — Google Home cannot recognize two actions within one command, for example, you cannot say “OK, Google, turn on the lights and make it cooler here”.
 You will have to give two separate commands.

-Voice control is about to become similarly common, as more people recognize the convenience of controlling the gadgets without any physical contact and keeping their hands free.
-The industry also sees the trend, and we are going to see more amazing voice-controlled devices in the very near future.
+Voice control is about to become similarly common, as more people recognize the convenience of controlling gadgets without any physical contact and keeping their hands free.
+The industry also sees the trend, and we are going to see more amazing voice-controlled devices very shortly.